Small Intestine: Ostomy

 - Fully Mobilize (Splenic Flexure, Lateral Attachments, Omental Attachments, Retroperitoneal Attachments)

-- Divide IMA Close to its Base
+- Vessel Division:- Divide IMA Close to its Base

 - Divide IMV Just Lateral to the Ligament of Treitz